LeonDWong/notes/half-synchalf-async.md

 ### So, we use Half-Async/Half-Sync pattern

 *This pattern integrates synchronous and asynchronous I/O model in an efficient and well-structured manner.* Asynchronous is using in high-level(such database queries and file transfers).
 Synchronous is using in low-level(such as servicing interrupts form network controllers).
-High-level operation is much than low-level's, this pattern localize the complexity of asynchronous processing within a single layer of a software architecture.
+High-level operation is much than low-level's, this pattern localizes the complexity of asynchronous processing within a single layer of a software architecture.
 And communication between tasks in two layers is mediated by a Queueing layer(socket layer).

 ## About